spx01/baseqware-v3/README.md

 ### Windows

 - [Enable test signing mode](https://learn.microsoft.com/en-us/windows-hardware/drivers/install/the-testsigning-boot-configuration-option)
-- Put your offsets into the `offsets` directory (https://github.com/a2x/cs2-dumper)
+- Put your offsets into the `offsets` directory (https://github.com/a2x/cs2-dumper on Windows or https://github.com/Albert24GG/cs2-dumper/tree/linux on Linux)
 - Compile the kernel driver and the server
 - Place the resulting `SIoctl.sys` file in the same directory as the server executable
 - Run the server as administrator, it will automatically install/load and stop/delete the driver during execution